Alle4n/PLPBasicGitAssignment/README.md

     o	I committed the changes with a descriptive message using git commit -m "Add hello.txt with a greeting".

-Item 4: Pushing to GitHub
+Step 4: Pushing to GitHub

 1. Connecting to GitHub: